b-neufeld/sheets2projectionlab/Readme.md

 # Limitations:
 - Only tested on a self-hosted ProjectionLab install with email/password login.
   - **Currently not working on ProjectionLab.com.
-I am tinkering with how to resolve this,**
+I am tinkering with how to resolve this, see https://github.com/b-neufeld/sheets2projectionlab/issues/13**
 - Doesn't handle Google authentication for login.
 If you sign in this way, go into your account settings and enable an email/password combination as well.
 - If you have more than 200 accounts in ProjectionLab for some reason, there's a risk that the script will take longer to execute than the 5-minute cron job that triggers it (based on about 60 seconds of "prep" and 1 second per account update).
 Workarounds: Run 2 containers with <200 accounts each, or build your own image and change the duration of the cron job in the Dockerfile.